 529 College Savings Plans

 Some states give you a tax break when you put money in, which can make saving easier.
-Each state has its own rules, so it’s worth checking what yours offers.
+However, each state has its own rules, so it’s worth checking what yours offers.

 Health Savings Accounts (HSAs)